View Robert Volk's Obituary on journaltimes.com and share memories

 February 6, 1969 – September 1, 2019

-RACINE – Robert John "Rob" Volk, age 50; loving husband of Tabathia (nee: Stendahl) Volk, dear father of Matthew Robert (Kenzie) Volk and Jack Ryan (Katherine) Volk, proud papa of Aaron Volk, beloved son of John & Nancy (nee: Schenkenberg) Volk, devoted brother of Jeffrey (Catherine) Volk, and cherished grandson of Mary Louise (the late Cyrus) Schenkenberg and the late Marie Schenkenberg, John & Alice Volk; passed away at Froedtert Hospital late Sunday evening, September 1, 2019 following a tragic automobile accident on August 9, 2019 in Whitewater.
+RACINE – Robert John "Rob" Volk, age 50, passed away at Froedtert Hospital late Sunday evening, September 1, 2019 following a tragic automobile accident on August 9, 2019 in Whitewater on Highway 12.

 A Mass of Christian Burial will be celebrated on Thursday, September 12, 2019 at 11:00 am in St. Paul the Apostle Catholic Church, 6400 Spring St., with Rev. Yamid Blanco officiating.
 A memorial luncheon will follow.
 Visitation will be in Draeger-Langendorf Funeral Home on Wednesday from 5:00 – 8:00 pm and in the church on Thursday from 10:00 – 11:00 am.
 Private entombment will take place in Calvary Cemetery Garden Crypts.